ChungWasawat/interview-prep/unix/README.md

 #### cp
 copy a file/ files into other folder
 - example: `cp file1.txt folder2` `cp -r folder1 folder2`
-- `r`: to copy all files in the folder to new one
+- `-r`: to copy all files in the folder to new one
 #### mv
 move a file/ files or file's content
 - example: `mv file.txt folder`, `mv file1.txt file2.txt`
 #### rm
 remove files to bin
 - example: `rm file1.txt`
-- `r`: delete process includes all files in a directory
+- `-r`: delete process includes all files in a directory
-- `f`: ignore error to delete files
+- `-f`: ignore error to delete files
 #### ln
 create shortcut for file, so when there are changes in shortcut files, the changes also happen in original file
 - example: `ln -s file.txt linked_file.txt`